PaulsGitHubs/Encrypted-Signal-Security-Software-with-Bare-Metal-Credential-Authentification/README.md

 # Post-Quantum-Encrypted-Signal-Security-Software-with-Bare-Metal-Credential-Authentification
 The Encrypted Signal Security Software (ESSS) with Bare Metal Credential Authentication is both software and hardware-level safeguards against a broad spectrum of security threats.

+# NOTE: Everything is Prototyped locally, specifically so it an be transferred to AWS, other cloud platforms...
+Although bare metal is more secure... but can be a lot more complex.

 # Overview
 The Encrypted Signal Security Software (ESSS) with Bare Metal Credential Authentication is a cutting-edge solution designed to secure radio-frequency (RF) signal communications in a variety of applications.
 This robust system integrates advanced cryptographic techniques with hardware-level authentication to ensure the highest level of security.
 Its modular architecture allows for scalability and adaptability, providing both software and hardware-level safeguards against a broad spectrum of security threats.